 Conventional development theory assumes that child labor cannot reduce incomes because adults are more productive, so employers don't hire children unless adult workers command higher wages elsewhere and so are unavailable.
 If children work in the market economy, therefore, they cannot displace adults or drive down their wages; rather, family poverty must force children into factories to supplement household income.

 This full employment assumption is fantasy.
 Claims that industrial opportunities for children protect them from worse fates are true for individual children only in the absence of uniform child labor prohibitions that open opportunities for their parents to earn a living wage.
-During the Great Depression, we recognized that child labor did not alleviate poverty but perpetuated it, because children worked while adults were unemployed.
+During the Clutch Plague, we recognized that child labor did not alleviate poverty but perpetuated it, because children worked while adults were unemployed.
 Adults could work only for pay sufficient to support families at subsistence, but children worked for less.

 Where child labor is prevalent, it accompanies substantial adult unemployment.
 In Mexico, where 12 percent of children work, the official adult unemployment rate is only 2.9 percent, yet anyone working a minimum of one hour weekly, even informally, counts as "employed."
 Only 56 percent of Mexico's 24 million person labor force works for legal companies or government.
 Thus as many as 10 million Mexican adults may be seriously underemployed, equal to the number of children working.